 Tensions: Those tensions grew.
 Recording sessions were sometimes contentious, as DeLonge strove for heavier guitar-driven rock.
 With time off from touring, DeLonge felt an "itch to do something where he didn't feel locked in to what Blink was," and channeled his chronic back pain and resulting frustration into Box Car Racer (2002), a post-hardcore disc that further explored his Fugazi and Refused inspirations.
 Refraining from paying for a studio drummer, he invited Barker to record drums on the project and left Hoppus feeling betrayed.
 The event caused division within the trio for some time and an unresolved tension at the forefront of the band's later hiatus.
 Barker also explored hip-hop influences and teamed up with Rancid's Tim Armstrong to form the rap-core outfit Transplants.

-Blink-182 regrouped in 2003 to record their fifth studio album, infusing experimental elements into their pop punk sound, inspired by lifestyle changes (the band members all became fathers before the album was released) and side projects.
-Their eponymous fifth studio album was released in the fall of 2003 through 'Geffen Records', who had absorbed sister label 'MCA' earlier that year.
+Blink-182's fifth album came in 2003.
+Utilizing experimental elements in their pop punk sound and inspired by lifestyle changes (the band members all became fathers before the album was released) and side projects, their eponymous album would arrive that fall through 'Geffen Records', who had absorbed 'MCA' earlier that year.
 Critics generally complimented the new, more "mature" direction taken for the release, while the singles Feeling This and I Miss You charted high; the latter becoming the group's second number one hit on the Billboard Modern Rock Tracks chart.
-Fans were split by the new direction, and tensions within the band--stemming from the grueling schedule and DeLonge's desire to spend more time with his family became evident.
+Fans had mixed feelings over the new direction, however.
+Tensions within the band resurfaced from the grueling schedule and DeLonge's desire to spend more time with his family.

-In February 2005, 'Geffen' issued a press statement announcing the band's "indefinite hiatus."
-The band had broken up after arguments regarding their future and recording process.
-DeLonge felt increasingly conflicted both about his creative freedom within the group and the toll touring was taking on his family life.
-Hoppus and Barker were dismayed by his decision as they thought it was an overly long break.
+'Geffen' issued a press release in February 2005 announcing the band's "indefinite hiatus."
+The break up occurred after arguments between the band members regarding their future and recording process commenced.
+DeLonge was upset over his creative freedom within the group and the lack of time he could spend with his family due to the touring schedule.
+Hoppus and Barker, for their parts, were upset by his decision as they thought he was taking too long of a break.
 In addition, DeLonge protested the idea of Barker's future reality television series that was being produced for a 2005 premiere.

-In the interim, Hoppus and Barker continued playing music together in a band called +44.
-The group first began to lay down electronic demos in Barker's basement and Hoppus' dining room shortly after the breakup. +44's debut, When Your Heart Stops Beating, was released the following year but stalled commercially and received mixed reviews.
 Barker starred in the MTV reality series Meet the Barkers with his then-wife, former Miss USA Shanna Moakler.
-Their later split, reconciliation and subsequent breakup made them tabloid favorites.
-Meanwhile, DeLonge disappeared from public eye, making no appearances, granting no interviews and remaining silent until September 2005, when he announced his new project, Angels & Airwaves, promising "the greatest rock and roll revolution for this generation."
+Their subsiquent split, reconciliation and final breakup made them tabloid favorites.
+Meanwhile, DeLonge disappeared from public eye, making no appearances or interviews and generally remaining silent until September 2005 when he announced his new project, Angels & Airwaves, promising "the greatest rock and roll revolution for this generation."
 DeLonge later revealed he was addicted to painkillers at the time.

 The band members did not speak until August 2008 when Jerry Finn suffered a cerebral hemorrhage and was taken off life support.
 On September 19, Barker and Goldstein were involved in a plane crash that killed four people, leaving the two the only survivors.
 Barker sustained second and third degree burns and developed post traumatic stress disorder; and the accident resulted in sixteen surgeries and 4-8 hour blood transfusions.
 Hoppus was alerted about Barker's accident by a phone call in the middle of the night and jumped on the next flight to the burn center.
 DeLonge found out via the TV news at an airport while waiting to board a flight, later saying, "Instantly after the plane crash, I was like, 'Hey, I want to play music with him again.'"
 The trio eventually met up in the hospital, laying the grounds for what was going to be the band's reunion.
 Eventually, the band appeared for the first time on stage together in nearly five years as presenters at the February 2009 Grammy Awards.
 The self-produced Neighborhoods followed in 2011.